• Skip to main content

 Notes

-• Use an apple corer/peeler if you have one because they will make this process go super fast.
-If you don’t have one, use a potato peeler and a knife to get the job done.
+• Use an apple peeler/corer if you have one to make this process go super fast.
+If you don’t have an apple corer, use a potato peeler and a knife to get the job done.
 You’ll need to peel, core and chop the apples.
 Place them into the water-lemon juice mixture as you work.

 • Serve chilled and sprinkled with extra cinnamon over the top.